 4. One by one, in separate paragraphs, evaluate the effectiveness of each body paragraph in elaborating either its central point.
 Number your points here ¶2, ¶3, ¶4, etc. Focus especially on how well and convincingly the points are developed.
 Be critical and suggest additional examples the author might use to expand any underdeveloped paragraphs, perhaps even quotations from appropriate readings.

 5. Evaluate the conclusion, considering whether it leaves the reader impressed with the culmination of the writer's analysis, or does it just fizzle out?
 Is the thesis statement clear in the conclusion?
 Is the paragraph adequately developed (i.e. somewhere near half a page in length)?
 Make specific suggestions for improvements in any areas needed in the conclusion.

 6. Evaluate the author's use of quotations: how effective are they?
-Are there enough to meet assignment requirements (i.e. three, from our readings "Letting Go" and "Big Mother Is Watching")?
+Are there enough to meet assignment requirements (i.e. three from our readings "Letting Go" and "Big Mother Is Watching," or three from "Obsessed with Sport" and "It Isn't Just a Game")?
 Can you point to other quotes from our readings that might help?
 Are they introduced (N3) and documented (Q1) correctly?

 7. What is the most crucial thing your classmate should work on to improve the paper?
 Offer concrete suggestions for what he or she should do to revise the essay.

 8. While you don't need to "mark" the paper or identify every single local problem you may notice in spelling, grammar, etc., do identify problems in grammar, diction, punctuation, etc. that seem especially persistent or significant, paying special attention to the golden rules, nuggets, "simple stuff," and "quotations" items.

 3. Pronouns agree with antecedents"they," "their," and "them" are most problematic.